👋 Hello there travel aficionado!

 Before letting you know who I am, let me tell what I’m not.

-So this is the section where travel bloggers usually go crazy and brag about how much travel experience they’ve got after they sold all their stuff, how they are travelers and not tourists and about the dozens of countries they’ve visited.
+This is the section where travel bloggers usually go crazy and brag about how much travel experience they’ve got after they sold all their stuff, how they are “travelers and not tourists”, and about the 84 countries they’ve visited.

 They throw in some pictures of paradise beaches somewhere and BAM, travel blogger profile achievement unlocked!
 A new star is born!

 That’s not me.

 I was born in the Azores Islands, Portugal.
 Simple down-to-earth guy.
 Grew up in São Miguel island but also lived in Lisbon, Porto, and Barcelona.